powsybl/powsybl.github.io/docs/configuration/modules/import.md

 # Optional properties

 ## postProcessors
-The `postProcessors` property is an optional property that defines the list of `com.powsybl.iidm.import_.ImportPostProcessor` names.
+The `postProcessors` property is an optional property that defines the list of `com.powsybl.iidm.converter.ImportPostProcessor` names.
 The default value of this property is an empty list.

 # Examples